Jonathan M. Borwein

 New Ramanujan Mock Theta Function Identities

 In his last letter to Hardy, Ramanujan defined ten mock theta functions of order 5 and three of order 7.
-He stated that the three mock theta functions of order 7 are not related.
-We show how we discovered and proved new identities for the fifth order functions and that there are actually surprising relationships between the order 7 functions.
+He stated that the three mock theta functions of order 7 are

 On the Computation of Mathematical Constants and the Implications of HPC Trends